-- generate revenue to fund non-waste services.
-Rather, the Applicants have stated that that they would continue to operate the proposed RLBU on a 'user pays' basis. - 121.
-To support this, the Councils are willing to commit to a condition that confirms that any operating surplus would be applied solely for funding any waste management and minimisation service, facility or activity.
-Under this condition, the Councils would need to amend their Deed of Agreement for the Nelson-Tasman RLBU and ensure that each Council's annual report clearly records how any operating surplus received from the RLBU is being used. - 122.
-Our preliminary view is that the proposed condition would remove the risk of allocative efficiency losses resulting from the proposed arrangement.
-We are satisfied that the imposition of this commitment would remove the incentive of the Councils to exercise market power created as a result of the proposed arrangement, while allowing the proposed RLBU the flexibility and discretion to adjust pricing in response to changes in costs or demand. - 123.
-With the proposed condition, the remaining detriments would likely be significantly outweighed by the public benefits from the proposed RLBU.
-We have estimated that, without any loss in allocative efficiency, the likely net public benefit from the proposed arrangement is in the order of \$4.5 million as a result of the likely operational cost savings and deferred investment expenses. - 124.
-Our preliminary view is that, subject to our proposed condition, the proposed arrangement will, or will be likely to result, in a benefit to the public outweighing the lessening in competition, such that an authorisation should be granted.
+- 123. The Applicants do not consider that there is a risk of unjustified price increases under the proposed arrangement because the Councils cannot use the proposed RLBU to generate revenue to fund non-waste services.
+Rather, the Applicants have stated that they would continue to operate the proposed RLBU on a 'user pays' basis. - 124.
+To support this, the Councils are willing to commit to conditions that confirm that any operating surplus would be applied solely for funding any waste management and minimisation service, facility or activity.89 Under these conditions, the Councils would need to amend their Deed of Agreement for the Nelson-Tasman RLBU and ensure that each Council's annual report clearly records how any operating surplus received from the RLBU is being used. - 125.
+Our view is that the conditions would remove the risk of allocative efficiency losses resulting from the proposed arrangement.
+We are satisfied that the imposition of these commitments would remove the incentive of the Councils to exercise market power created as a result of the proposed arrangement, while allowing the proposed RLBU the flexibility and discretion to adjust pricing in response to changes in costs or demand. - 126.
+With the conditions, the remaining detriments would likely be significantly outweighed by the public benefits from the proposed RLBU.
+We have estimated that, without any loss in allocative efficiency, the likely net public benefit from the proposed arrangement is in the order of \$4.5 million as a result of the likely operational cost savings and deferred investment expenses. - 127.
+Our view is that, subject to the conditions, the proposed arrangement will, or will be likely to result, in a benefit to the public outweighing the lessening in competition, such that an authorisation should be granted.

-Draft Determination
+Determination

-- 125. Subject to the condition specified below, the Commission proposes to grant authorisation under section 58 of the Act. - 126.
-The Commission's authorisation is conditional on the Councils taking the following steps within five working days of receiving notice of authorisation from the Commission: - 126.1 The Councils must vary clause 21(c) of the Draft Deed of Agreement for the Nelson-Tasman Regional Landfill Business Unit as follows (with changes from the existing clause underlined):89 to pay any operating surplus as a "solid waste rebate" (or to apportion any operating deficit) at the conclusion of each operating year in the proportions 50% to Nelson and 50% to Tasman, for each Council to apply any such surplus solely for funding any waste management and minimisation service, facility or activity (either jointly or independently).
+- 128. Under sections 61(6) and 61(6A) of the Commerce Act 1986 (the Act), subject to the conditions specified below, the Commission is satisfied that the arrangement will in all the circumstances result, or be likely to result, in a benefit to the public that outweighs the likely lessening of competition.
+Therefore, the Commission determines to grant authorisation for the Specified Provisions under sections 58(1) and 58(2) of the Act subject to the following conditions. - 128.1 Within five working days of receiving notice of authorisation from the Commission, the Councils must vary clause 21(c) of the Draft Deed of Agreement for the Nelson-Tasman Regional Landfill Business Unit, as follows (with changes from the existing clause underlined), and provide the Commission with a copy of the executed Deed:90 to pay any operating surplus as a "solid waste rebate" (or to apportion any operating deficit) at the conclusion of each operating year in the proportions 50% to Nelson and 50% to Tasman, for each Council to apply any such surplus solely for funding any waste management and minimisation service, facility or activity (either jointly or independently).

-E-mail from Simpson Grierson (on behalf of the Applicants) to the Commerce Commission (3 March 2017).
+89 E-mail from Simpson Grierson (on behalf of the Applicants) to the Commerce Commission (3 March 2017).

-89 Clearance Application from NCC/TDC (18 October 2016) at Attachment B.
+90 Clearance Application from NCC/TDC (18 October 2016) at Attachment B.

-- 126.2 For the duration of the authorisation, each Council's annual report must clearly disclose the amount of any operating surplus received from the RLBU and record how any such surplus is being applied in a manner that is consistent with this condition. - 127.
-To fulfil this condition, the Councils must provide the Commission with a copy of the executed Deed of Agreement for the Nelson-Tasman Regional Landfill Business Unit, as varied on the basis above.
+128.2 For the duration of the arrangement, each Council's annual report must clearly disclose the amount of any operating surplus received from the RLBU and record how any such surplus is being applied in a manner that is consistent with this condition.